AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/controlling-fixtures/viewing-and-editing-fixture-values.md

 ---
 id: version-12.0-viewing-and-editing-fixture-values
-title: Viewing and editing fixture values
+title: Viewing and Editing Fixture Values
-sidebar_label: Viewing and editing fixture values
+sidebar_label: Viewing and Editing Fixture Values
 original_id: viewing-and-editing-fixture-values
 ---

-The Channel Grid window
+The Channel Grid Window
 -----------------------

 It can sometimes be useful to display and edit exactly what each fixture